-The following table sets forth certain information as of December 31, 2020 with respect to compensation plans (including individual compensation arrangements) under which the Company's equity securities are authorized for issuance, aggregated as follows:
+The table below sets forth certain information as of December 31, 2022 with respect to compensation plans (including individual compensation arrangements) under which the Company's equity securities are authorized for issuance, aggregated as follows: (i) all compensation plans previously approved by security holders; and (ii) all compensation plans not previously approved by security holders.

+A B C

+Number of Securities

+Remaining

+Available for

+Number of Securities to Future Issuance

+be Issued Weighted under Equity

+upon Exercise Average Compensation

+of Exercise Pric

+Outstanding Options, of Outstandin Options, g (Excluding Securities

+Warrants and Warrants and

+Plan Category Rights Rights Column A)

-- · All compensation plans previously approved by security holders; and - All compensation plans not previously approved by security holders.
+Equity compensation plans approved by stockholders (1) 2,135,428(2) \$ 4.7 945,693

+Equity compensation plans not approved by stockholders 0 - 0
-A В С Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column A) Equity compensation plans approved by stockholders (1) 1,735,529 (2) \$ 4.33 (2) 591,872 (3) Equity compensation plans not approved by stockholders 0 - 0

-(1) This reflects the Security National Financial Corporation 2013 Amended and Restated Stock Option and other Equity Incentive Awards Plan (the "2013 Plan") and the Security National Financial Corporation 2014 Amended and Restated Director Stock Option Plan (the "2014 Director Plan").
-The 2013 Plan was approved by the stockholders at the annual stockholders meeting held on July 12, 2013, which reserved 450,000 shares of Class A common stock, of which up to 150,000 shares of Class C common stock could be issued as an alternative to up to 150,000 shares of Class A common stock.
+(1) This reflects the 2022 Equity Incentive Plan (the "2022 Plan"), the 2013 Amended and Restated Stock Option and other Equity Incentive Awards Plan (the "2013 Plan") and the 2014 Amended and Restated Director Stock Option Plan (the "2014 Director Plan").
+The 2022 Plan was approved by the stockholders at the annual stockholders meeting held on June 17, 2022, and authorized a maximum 1,000,000 shares Class A or Class C common stock for issuance thereunder (the "2022 Plan Share Reserve").
+Any Class A or Class C common stock shares that are subject to awards of options or stock appreciation rights are counted against the Share Reserve as one share for every one share granted.
+Any Class A or Class C common stock shares that are subject to awards other than options or stock appreciation rights is counted against the 2022 Plan Share Reserve as two shares for every one share granted.
+The 2013 Plan was approved by the stockholders at the annual stockholders meeting held on July 12, 2013, which reserved 450,000 shares of Class A common stock, of which 150,000 shares of Class C common stock could be issued as an alternative to up to 150,000 shares of Class A common stock.
 The 2014 Director Plan was approved by stockholders at the annual stockholders meeting held on July 2, 2014, which reserved 150,000 shares of Class A common stock for issuance thereunder.
-The 2013 Plan was amended by the stockholders at the annual stockholders meeting held on July 1, 2015 to authorize an additional 450,000 shares of Class A common stock to be available for issuance under the plan, of which up to 200,000 Class C common shares may be issued as an alternative to up to 200,000 shares of Class A common stock.

-The 2013 plan was further amended by the stockholders at the annual stockholders meeting held on June 29, 2017 to authorize an additional 500,000 shares of Class A common stock to be available for issuance under the plan, of which up to 250,000 Class A common shares may be issued as an alternative to up to 250,000 shares of Class C common stock.

-The 2013 Plan was further amended by the stockholders at the annual stockholders meeting held on June 26, 2020 to authorize an additional 500,000 shares of Class A common stock to be available for issuance under the plan, of which up to 350,000 shares of Class C common stock may be issued as an alternative to up to 350,000 shares of Class A common stock.

-The 2014 Director Plan was further amended by the stockholders at the annual stockholders meeting held on June 26, 2020 to authorize an additional 100,000 shares of Class A common stock to be made available for issuance under the plan.
+The 2013 Plan was amended by the stockholders at the annual stockholders meeting held on July 1, 2015 to authorize an additional 450,000 shares of Class A common stock to be available for issuance under the Plan, of which up to 200,000 Class C common shares may be issued as an alternative to up to 200,000 shares of Class A common stock.
+The 2013 Plan was further amended by the stockholders at the annual stockholders meeting held on June 29, 2017 to authorize an additional 500,000 shares of Class A common stock to be available for issuance under the Plan, of which up to 250,000 Class C common shares may be issued as an alternative to up to 250,000 shares of Class A common stock.
+The 2013 Plan was further amended by the stockholders at the annual stockholders meeting held on June 26, 2020 to authorize an additional 500,000 shares of Class A common stock to be available for issuance under the Plan, of which up to 350,000 Class C common stock may be issued as an alternative to up to 350,000 shares of Class A common stock.
+The 2014 Director Plan was amended by the stockholders at the annual stockholders meeting held on June 26, 2020 to authorize an additional 100,000 shares of Class A common stock to be available for issuance under the Plan.